ClementTsang/bottom/README.md

 - Scrolling with the mouse will scroll through the currently selected list if the widget is a scrollable table.

+## Contribution

+Contribution is welcome!
+Just submit a PR.

+If you spot any issue with nobody assigned to it, or it seems like no work has started on it, feel free to try and do it!

 ## Thanks, kudos, and all the like

 - This project is very much inspired by both [gotop](https://github.com/cjbassi/gotop) and [gtop](https://github.com/aksakalli/gtop).